 Chickens get hot on a steaming summer day just like you do.
 Try chilling the strawberries first and giving them to your chickens as a cold treat.
 Take the strawberries that you don’t plan to eat from your strawberry patch, freeze them, then use them to cool down your chicks when it’s hot outside.

-Are There Dangers to Feeding Your Chickens Strawberries?
+Are There Dangers to Feeding Strawberries to Your Chickens?

-If you keep the stems, leaves, and any insecticides used to grow the strawberries away from your chickens, then there’s very little danger from strawberries.
-Some insecticides cling to strawberries that you’ll need to wash carefully, as they can cause death.
+If you keep the stems, leaves, and any insecticides used to grow the strawberries away from your chickens, there’s little danger from strawberries.
+Some insecticides can cling to strawberries, though, so you’ll need to wash them carefully to ensure that you remove any pollutants.

-If your strawberries were grown organically, then you have nothing to worry about, though you should still wash them carefully before giving them to your chickens.
-As previously stated, you want to feed strawberries to your chickens in moderation due to the high sugar concentration.
-Other than that, you’re free to feed your pet chickens this juicy treat occasionally.
+If your strawberries were grown organically, then you likely have nothing to worry about, though you should still wash them carefully before giving them to your chickens.
+As previously stated, you want to feed strawberries to your chickens in moderation due to the high sugar content.
+Other than that, you’re free to feed your pet chickens these juicy treats occasionally.

 There’s no specific time of day that you can or can’t feed strawberries to the chickens in your yard.
-It is, however, recommended that you feed them the cold strawberries on hot days because it helps to lower their body temperature.
-Remember, strawberries are full of water, which is good for everyone who eats them, chickens included.
+They make great cold treats to provide on hot days because they can help lower your chickens’ body temperature.
+Remember, strawberries are moisture rich, which is beneficial for everyone who eats them, chickens included.

-So, there’s your answer to whether chickens can eat strawberries.
-The answer is yes, but only in moderation as with any fruit.
-Strawberries have health benefits for your chickens, taste great, and will keep them cool on a steaming summer day to boot.
+So, the answer as to whether chickens can eat strawberries is yes, but only in moderation, as is the case with any fruit, especially the sugary ones.
+Strawberries have health benefits for your chickens, taste great, and will keep them cool on a steaming summer day.